gurkult/gurkbot/README.md

 1. Traditional way: `git clone https://github.com/gurkult/gurkbot.git` or `git clone git@github.com:gurkult/gurkbot.git`.
    Using Github CLI: `gh repo clone gurkult/gurkbot`.
 Then navigate to the directory `cd gurkbot/`
-2. Create a new branch by `git branch -b <name of new local branch> main` or `git switch -c <name of new local branch> main`.
+2. Create a new branch by `git checkout -b <name of new local branch> main` or `git switch -c <name of new local branch> main`.
 Make sure the new branch name is related to the feature or the fix you have in mind.

 3. Create a `.env` file with following contents: